-Disagreement about money is, sadly, one of the biggest contributors to stress in marriage and one of the leading causes for divorce.
+Disagreement about money is, sadly, one of the biggest contributors to stress in marriage and one of the leading causes of divorce.
 But it’s also something that couples can learn to laugh about and navigate through – together.

-Two years ago, at dinner to celebrate our wedding anniversary, my wife made an interesting observation about our lives and marriage since our wedding day:
+Several years ago, at dinner to celebrate our wedding anniversary, my wife made an interesting observation about our lives and marriage since our wedding day:

 Nearly everything about us had changed.

 She was absolutely right.
 But then again, she’s always right!
-But that’s the subject for another post.
-(Just kidding, sweetie!)
+But that’s the subject for another post (just kidding, sweetie!).

 I am not the man she married twenty years ago.
 And she is not the woman I married.
 In fact, here are just a few of the areas in our marriage where we’ve experienced changing situations, circumstances, or expectations so far (most have changed more than once):